Proper Motorcycle Riding Gear

 It's also a good idea to wear disposable foam plugs or custom earplugs to protect your ears.

-Protect Your Body While Riding
+Proper Riding Attire to Protect Your Body

 You've probably seen riders with t-shirts, shorts, and maybe even flip-flops.
 But the truth is that you should protect your body as much as possible while riding.
 Doing so will keep raindrops from pelting you, prevent heat from the motorcycle scalding your legs, etc.